International Regional Advisors

-International Advisor for Europe
+International Regioinal Advisor for Europe

 Dr Monica Terlizzo is a Consultant Histopathologist at the Royal Marsden Hospital in London, where she works in the gastrointestinal and skin units.
 She is also involved in the implementation of digital pathology within the Trust and support several research trials.
 Her areas of interest are hepto-pancreatobilairy, gastrointestinal, neuroendocrine (and endocrine) and dermatopathology.
 Prior to her appointment at the Royal Marsden in 2016, Dr Terlizzo was a Consultant Histopathologist at Aintree University Hospital, where she became the lead pathologist for hepatobiliary, upper GI and dermatopathology.

-Professor Ismail Matalka (Jordan)
+Professor Maysa Al-Hussaini (Jordan)

-International Advisor for South East Asia
+International Regional Advisor, South East Asia

-International Advisor - sub-Saharan Africa
+International Regional Advisor for Sub-Saharan Africa

 Professor Lai-Meng Looi (Malaysia)

-International Advisor for Western Pacific
+International Regional Advisor for Western Pacific

 Professor Lai-Meng Looi is a University of Malaya (UM) Distinguished Professor and Senior Consultant Histopathologist to its Medical Centre.
 She studied medicine in Singapore and later trained in Anatomical Pathology.
 Her previous roles include Professorial Chair of Pathology, Department Head, Deputy Dean (Postgraduate) and representative to the Malaysian Medical Council.
 She has been an honoured visiting Professor to Harvard Medical School, recipient of the National Science Award and ASEAN Outstanding Scientist Award.
 She is a Fellow and an Examiner for both Royal Colleges of Pathologists (UK and Australasia).
 As past-President of the College of Pathologists, Academy Medicine Malaysia, she was instrumental in the development of pathology laboratory accreditation standards for Malaysia, the Pathology Act and several national guidelines on pathology and laboratory practices.
 She is the Past-President of World Association of Societies of Pathology and Laboratory Medicine (WASPaLM).